arbor-sim/arbor/doc/fileformat/serdes.rst

 ``arb::key_type``.
 A convenience function ``key_type to_key(const K&)`` is
 offered which works for integral and string types.

-Array like value -- eg vectors and similar -- are stored like this
+Array-like values -- eg vectors and similar -- are stored like this

   .. code:: c++